Urania: Differentially Private Insights into AI Use: Evaluations

 \subsection{Experimental Setup \& Results}

-We try to analyze the conversations from the popular public datasets LMSYS-1M-Chat \citep{zheng2023judging}.
-The LLM we used is \texttt{Gemini-2.0-flash-001}.
-In constructing \KwsetPublic, we use the public WildChat dataset \citep{zhao2024wildchat}.
+We analyze the conversations from the popular public datasets {\tt LMSYS-1M-Chat} \citep{zheng2023judging}.
+Specifically we use {\tt gemini-2.0-flash-001} language model.
+In constructing \KwsetPublic, we use the public {\tt WildChat} dataset \citep{zhao2024wildchat}.
 In particular, we set the cluster size privacy parameter $\eps_{\text{size}}=1$ for cluster size verification and implement a 1-DP keyword set generation.

 We evaluate our approach across different privacy parameter settings and keyword set configurations.
 We consider varying values of $\epsc$ and $\epshist$, while keeping the keyword set to be generated using $\KwsetTFIDF$.
 We also fix $\epsc=8.0$ and $\epshist=4.0$ and evaluate with different choices of keyword sets.
+Note that $\Urania$ with $\eps = \infty$ is still distinct from $\SimplifiedClio$ because the former generates cluster summaries via keywords, whereas the latter does so directly from individual summaries.